 How does the school know if my child needs extra help?

 Class teachers evaluate their lessons and consider whether children are making expected progress throughout the lesson.
-Children are assessed each term and their attainment and progress is monitored by their teacher, the SENCo and the headteacher.
+Children are assessed each term and their attainment and progress is monitored by their teacher, the SENDCo and the headteacher.

 Concerns may be raised by parents with the class teacher.